Cynsar-Foundation/2nd.sdk/Readme.md

 ## How to use ?

+- Add the SDK in your project

 1. `import {Application}  from '2nd.SDK'`
 2. `const init = new Application()`

-The above will produce a new Application class that can be accessed and methods exposed directly for use such as `init.keys()` or `init.relayPool()` and so on.
+The above will initialize a new Application class that can be accessed and methods exposed directly for use such as `init.keys()` or `init.relayPool()` and so on.

+- Make sure that you init the above class , and then you can explore other classes based on your need, like `Keys`,  though most of the basic instances are available with new classes that you instantite in your project and lets you do most of the methods exposed as per needs.

 ## Using UI Service